phax/ph-parent-pom/README.md

 ## News and noteworthy

+* v2.1.5 - work in progress
+    * Updated to central-publishing-maven-plugin 0.8.0
 * v2.1.4 - 2025-05-13
     * Added new predefined profile `release-snapshot` to be used for deploying SNAPSHOTs to Maven Central
 * v2.1.3 - 2025-05-13